JoaoSilvaInc/Byatrice-VSC-Extension/README.md

-BYTC Extension
+BYTC File Viewer Extension
-BYTC Extension is a Visual Studio Code extension that helps you read and visualize .bytc binary files.
+BYTC File Viewer Extension is a Visual Studio Code extension that helps you read and visualize .bytc binary files.
 It maps specific byte values to their corresponding functions and displays the interpreted content in a human-readable format.

 Features
 Opens and interprets .bytc binary files.